wizarddata/Blue-Wizard-Mod/README.md

 For now, use the fork linked above to make any layout changes and utilize the adafruit nrf52832 BSP.

 Gerbers and BOM are available if you'd like to build your own!
 If you're interested in purchasing an assembled mod email me at andrew.wells88@gmail.com or check out my etsy store.
+If you're so inclined, I can install a mod in your keyboard as well.

  https://www.etsy.com/shop/WizardKeyboards?ele=shop_open